-FAMILY VACATION: Suddenly, traveling becomes a lot more expensive.
-It also becomes somewhat trickier because, now, some places are off limits.
+Suddenly, traveling becomes a lot more expensive.
+It can also get kinda tricky because some places are off limits now.
 And – gasp – some don’t even welcome children.
 Or you can’t get certain rooms.
 Like the ones you may have wanted.

-VACATION: Gather everything you need, match and color-code all clothing, pack and re-pack a few times, and don’t forget to throw heels in the luggage just because.
+Gather everything you need, match and color-code all clothing, pack and re-pack a few times, don’t forget to throw heels in the luggage just because, and be a little selfish.
+‘Cause hey, you totally can!
 Start the mental countdown with a dreamy smile on your face.

-#3 The day of and getting out the door
+#3 The vacation starts! – Getting out the door

-VACATION: Have a cup of coffee, watch TV, take a long shower, check and re-check your luggage, get on your way.
+Have a cup of coffee, watch TV, take a long shower, check and re-check your luggage, get on your way.
+Your biggest problem?
+Traffic.

-FAMILY VACATION: Kids are wired a few days prior, but this day is different.
-They’re so wound up at this point that they’ll come up with infinite ways of driving you crazy before you even depart.
-You may be tempted to threaten them with limitless bans on fun, but save your energy and resist.
-They’re now immune to all logical reasoning, and their emotional roller coaster wagon can no longer be stopped.
-And then there’s the sheer amount of luggage that you’ve managed to produce.
+Then there’s the sheer amount of luggage that you’ve managed to produce.
 After you’d lowered your standards.
 Twice.
 You may be bringing car seats and a stroller as well.
-Plus precious special toys which, despite the chaos, will undoubtedly need full time surveillance and a keen eye because should they get left behind or stolen, the nearest law enforcement agency, NamUs and Interpol will have to be promptly contacted or your whole trip is ruined.
+Plus precious special toys which, despite the chaos, will undoubtedly need full time surveillance and a keen eye because should they get left behind or stolen, the nearest law enforcement agency, NamUs, and Interpol will have to be promptly contacted or your whole trip is ruined.

 #4 Getting to your destination

-VACATION: Travelling can be tiring, but at least you get to close your eyes on the plane.
-Unless little Johnny next to you starts looking green and says out loud his tummy hurts.
+Travelling can be tiring, right?
+But at least you get to close your eyes on the plane if you’re flying.
+Unless Johnny, the pint-sized stranger parked next to you, starts looking green and says out loud his tummy hurts.

-FAMILY VACATION: Traveling has the potential to become a nightmare requiring an immediate intravenous wine therapy.
+Traveling has the potential to become a nightmare requiring an immediate intravenous wine therapy.
 Have your snacks ready, keep your bribes hidden until needed, and make sure kids don’t go through all brand new activities before even setting foot on the plane or during the first two hours of your road trip.
-If you’re flying, good luck.
+If you’re flying and have small kids, good luck.
 The odds of relaxing are slim.

 You WILL experience the following – just in a slightly altered reality.